Shayan-Mazahir/Shayan-Mazahir/README.md

 # Hey, I'm Shayan 👋

 First-year student at the University of Waterloo with 6+ years of hands-on programming experience.
-I build things that solve real problems—from Discord bots serving 5,000+ users to robotics systems that win competitions.
+I build things that solve real problems; from Discord bots serving 5,000+ users to robotics systems that win competitions.

 ## 🛠️ What I Work With